United States Nuclear Regulatory Commission - Protecting People and the Environment

 The RVID data was last updated in July 2000.
 There are no current plans to update RVID.

-Consistent with our Open Government Plan, the NRC has issued a high-value dataset (with accompanying data dictionary) to expand the public’s knowledge about the agency’s oversight of operating reactor facilities, as it relates to embrittlement of reactor pressure vessel materials.
-Irradiation embrittlement is a phenomenon that occurs as a consequence of reactor operation when neutrons from the nuclear fuel irradiate the thick steel plates and welds used to construct the vessel.
-This irradiation embrittles the steel, making it less tough and, therefore, less capable of maintaining structural integrity in the presence of flaws that may exist following fabrication.
-(For additional detail, see the Fact Sheet on Reactor Pressure Vessel Issues.)
+Consistent with our Open Government Plan, the NRC has issued a high-value dataset (with accompanying data dictionary) to expand the public's knowledge about the agency's oversight of operating reactor facilities, as it relates to embrittlement of reactor pressure vessel materials.
+Irradiation embrittlement is a phenomenon that occurs as a consequence of reactor operation when neutrons from the nuclear fuel irradiate the thick steel plates and welds used to construct the reactor vessel.
+This irradiation embrittles the steel, making it less tough and, therefore, can compromise its structural integrity in the presence of flaws that may exist following fabrication.
+(For additional detail, see the Fact Sheet on Reactor Pressure Vessel Issues).
 The NRC obtains information on irradiation embrittlement from surveillance capsule reports obtained through the Reactor Vessel Material Surveillance Program conducted under Appendix H to Title 10, Part 50, of the Code of Federal Regulations (10 CFR Part 50).
 Information from these surveillance capsule reports is summarized in the RVID, along with information from other sources.